-- It encourages speculation in the economy. - There is no stability in the economy as the exchange rate keeps on fluctuating as per demand and supply. - Under this, coordination of macro policies becomes inconvenient.
+- It promotes speculation within the economy. - The economy lacks stability because the exchange rate continuously fluctuates based on demand and supply. - Coordinating macroeconomic policies becomes challenging under this system.

 Managed Floating Exchange Rate

 A managed floating exchange rate system is a combination of fixed and flexible exchange rate systems, also known as a hybrid system.
 In this system, the exchange rate is primarily determined by market forces but is stabilized by the central bank in cases of significant appreciation or depreciation of the domestic currency.
 India follows a managed floating exchange rate system.